 Yuzu is quintessentially autumn and winter and is used in so many dishes–from squeezing a little juice on matsutake, that other quintessential autumnal offering, to floating aroma inducing rinds in osuimono or soups.
 But yuzu is also delicious in noodles, on tofu, in ponzu for sashimi, diced and mixed into home made pickles, with furofuki daikon…it is the most economical of Japanese foods for so little of yuzu can transform a dish from ordinary to zingy and flavoursome and totally sophisticated.
 Such is the subtle power of yuzu.

 For an alternative to fresh yuzu, there is yuzu juice available in most Japanese grocery stores now, though how much real yuzu juice is in these bottled versions is debatable.

-Another way to infuse your cooking with the yuzu aroma is yuzu kosho 柚子こしょう which is literally “yuzu pepper”, though it is really yuzu and chilli paste, and is sold in jars or in tubes.
+Another way to infuse your cooking with the yuzu aroma is yuzu kosho 柚子こしょう which is literally “yuzu pepper”, though it is really yuzu and chilli paste and is sold in jars or in tubes.
 A little of the paste mixed into soy sauce gives white fish sashimi a terrific lift (try with whiting or snapper sashimi).
-It is also great as a marinade with soy sauce and oil and other citrus--use it on your next barbecue day.
+It is also great as a marinade with soy sauce and oil–use it on your next barbecue.

 by Masako Fukui, Copyright Kei’s Kitchen